-Computers are now part of our everyday lives from entertainment to banking to the workplace.
-The new professional environments in the 21st century expect skills such as basic troubleshooting, system design and excellent IT skills and knowledge.
-In addition, workplaces are now seeking professionals in computer technology, who can design and program computers and fix complicated problems – this is important to many organisations that now rely so heavily on computers.
-The Computing and IT department aims to provide our pupils with the necessary skills, enthusiasm and experience to develop into competent and creative computer scientists.
+Computers are now part of our everyday lives.
+Businesses now expect skills such as basic troubleshooting, system design and excellent IT skills and knowledge.
+In addition, workplaces are now seeking professionals in computer technology, who can design and program computers and fix complicated problems.
+The Computer Science department aims to provide our pupils with the necessary skills, enthusiasm and experience to develop into competent and creative computer scientists.

 We aim to enhance and develop our student’s IT and computer science skills, encouraging them to become independent learners who are e-confident and capable of researching, processing, storing, analysing and presenting information.
 The department aims to motivate and inspire pupils thus raising standards within the subject.